Wilmer Flores Preview, Player Props: Giants vs. Padres

 Wilmer Flores At The Plate

-- Flores has driven in a run in 32 games this year (31.7%), including 12 games with more than one RBI (11.9%).
-He has also driven in three or more of his team's runs in two contests.
+- Flores has picked up an RBI in 31.7% of his games this season, with two or more RBI in 11.9% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.